trvon/SpaceSecure/README.md

 # SpaceSecure

 ## Idea
 The motivation behind SpaceSecure was to give network savvy and regular people an easy way to scan their network for vunerable IoT devices.
-SpaceSecure then tries to gain root access to the vunerable devices by trying to brute using defualt passwords and any similar hacker exploit imported.
+(Still being implemented) SpaceSecure then tries to gain root access to the vunerable devices by trying to brute using default passwords and any similar hacker exploit imported.

 ## Run the Application
 Navigate to the build directory and execute the following command